When the Signal Cannot Get Through: How SST-14 Silencing Blocks Neuropeptide Coordination

 This mechanism answers a question that has frustrated clinicians and families for decades: why do interventions that target regulatory peptides — secretin trials, oxytocin administration, VIP infusion — so often produce brief, striking improvement followed by rapid loss of benefit?

 The target of intervention is not the regulatory peptide.
-It is the locked somatostatin brake — and the neuroinflammatory conditions that are holding it closed.
-Release the brake and repair the infrastructure, and the cascade the body already has becomes capable of carrying its own reset signal.
+It is the upstream cAMP suppression — the adenosine accumulation driving Gαi inhibition, and the NF-κB-mediated CREB suppression operating simultaneously.
+Address both mechanisms and the cascade the body already has becomes capable of generating and sustaining its own SST-14 signal.
+See The Anatomy of Autism for the complete dual-mechanism framework.

 How the G-Protein Cascade Is Supposed to Work